alejgo06/azureMLEngineerUdacity/README.md

 The reason why is very important to analyze the error is that we can find a pattern that all miss classify cases are following.
 Maybe a nested model would learn how to predict these miss classify cases.

-One of the best model has been selected, a deep search in the hyperparameters selected would improve the accuracy of the model.
+Once that the best model has been selected, a deep search in the hyperparameters selected would improve the accuracy of the model.